-We have reviewed the accompanying financial statements of Idaho State USBC Association, Inc. (a nonprofit organization), which comprise the statements of financial position as of July 31, 2022 and 2021, and the related statements of activities and changes in net assets and cash flows for the years then ended, and the statement of functional expenses for the year ended July 31, 2022, and the related notes to the financial statements.
+We have reviewed the accompanying financial statements of Idaho State USBC Association, Inc. (a nonprofit organization), which comprise the statements of financial position as of July 31, 2023, and 2022, and the related statements of activities and changes in net assets and cash flows for the years then ended, and the statement of functional expenses for the year ended July 31, 2023, and the related notes to the financial statements.
+A review includes primarily applying analytical procedures to management's financial data and making inquiries of management.
+A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
+Accordingly, we do not express such an opinion.